Psilocybin-assisted therapy in Denver

 therapy?

-Also, psilocybin can cause psychotic reactions in people with bipolar disorder and mental health conditions like schizophrenia.
-With ongoing research, these risks and challenges are likely part of why psilocybin is currently not available as a legal method for therapy.
+Also, psilocybin can cause psychotic reactions in people with bipolar disorder and mental health conditions like schizophrenia, which may make people with some conditions ineligible for mushroom therapy.

 White close quotation mark